 Fraser Health has patient care rounds that focus specifically on patients with complex needs to coordinate their care and identify resources that they might need.
 Communities have been sharing and spreading successful strategies across the health authority.
 Health Care leaders are making adjustments to our community services to support patients who do not need to be in a hospital and can be cared for in the community.
-We have renewed emphasis on implementing strategies to improve our performance in all areas related to patient access and flow.
+We have established a regional structure within the organization to provide oversight and monitoring of our performance while facilitating patient movement both within sites and across our system.